Transradial Cardiac Catheterization

 There are many reasons you might need this procedure.
 You may need it if you are having chest pain.
 The procedure can show whether the heart’s arteries have become blocked because of coronary artery disease.
 It also helps your healthcare provider determine a treatment plan.
 This test is called coronary angiography.

 Healthcare providers also use cardiac catheterization to do other procedures on the heart.
 For example, they can use it to open a narrowed heart valve.
-It is less invasive than open heart surgery.
+It's less invasive than open heart surgery.

 If you need cardiac catheterization, your healthcare provider may recommend the transradial type.
 The transradial approach may have a mildly lower risk for complications compared with the method that goes through a blood vessel in the leg (transfemoral).
 Your recovery may be shorter and easier as well when compared to the transfemoral approach.
 Not all surgical centers use this type of cardiac catheterization regularly.
 Ask your healthcare provider if it might make sense for you.